ppacher/jsmon/docs/core/dependency_injection.md

 ## Providers

-Providers are responsible for defining injection targets and how the should be constructed.
+Providers are responsible for defining injection targets and how they should be constructed.
 Each injector provides it's own set of injection providers and queries parent injectors if a dependency cannot be satisfied by the injector itself.

 Currently there are 4 different provider types available: